 Pass the extracted Response (abbreviated):

-lt and hash as query parameters to get the next batch.Inclusive cursorThe transaction passed as
+lt and hash as query parameters to get the next batch.Repeat until the last page

 Full pagination script